-Having specified the encoding and decoding procedures, we still need to specify the relevant alphabets.
-While the specific cases will diverge greatly, we can describe the alphabets generally: neural responses (encoded alphabet) code physical properties (decoded alphabet).
-In fact, it is possible to be a bit more specific.
-Neuroscientists generally agree that the basic element of the neural alphabets is the neural spike.
-However, there are many possibilities for how such spikes are used: average production rate of neural spikes (i.e. a rate code); specific timings of neural spikes (i.e. a timing code); population-wide groupings of neural spikes (i.e. a population code); or the synchrony of neural spikes across neurons (i.e. a synchrony code).
+generally agree that the basic element of the neural alphabet is the neural spike.
+There are many possibilities for how such spikes are used, however: average production rate of neural spikes (that is, a rate code); specific timings of neural spikes (that is, a timing code); population-wide groupings of neural spikes (that is, a population code); or the synchrony of neural spikes across neurons (that is, a synchrony code).
 Of these possibilities, arguably the best evidence exists for a combination of timing codes and population codes.20 For this reason, let us take the combination of these basic coding schemes to define the alphabet of neural responses.
 Thus, the encoded alphabet is the set of temporally patterned neural spikes over populations of neurons.

 It is much more difficult to be specific about the nature of the alphabet of physical properties.
 Of course, we can begin by looking to the physical sciences for categories of physical properties that might be encoded by nervous systems.
-Indeed, we find that many of the properties that physicists traditionally use do seem to be represented in nervous systems; e.g., displacement, velocity, acceleration, wavelength, temperature, pressure, mass, etc. But, there are many physical properties not discussed by physicists which also seem to be encoded in nervous systems; e.g. red, hot, square, dangerous, edible, object, conspecific, etc. Presumably, all of these "higher-level" properties are inferred on the basis of representations of properties more like those that physicists talk about.
-In other words, encodings of 'edible' depend, in some complex way, on encodings of "low-level" physical properties like wavelength, velocity, etc. While R&D theory itself does not determine precisely what is involved in such complex relations, there is reason to suppose that R&D theory provides the necessary tools for describing such relations.
+Indeed, we find that many of the properties that physicists traditionally use do seem to be represented in nervous systems; for example, displacement, velocity, acceleration, wavelength, temperature, pressure, and mass.
+But there are many physical properties not discussed by physicists which also seem to be encoded in nervous systems; for example, red, hot, square, dangerous, edible, object, and conspecific.
+Presumably, all of these "higher-level" properties are inferred on the basis of representations of properties more like those that physicists talk about.
+In other words, encodings of 'edible' depend, in some complex way, on encodings of "low-level" physical properties like wavelength, velocity, and so forth.
+While R&D theory itself does not determine precisely what is involved in such complex relations, there is reason to suppose that R&D theory provides the necessary tools for describing such relations.
 To see why this is so, let us consider a simple example.

 It is clearly important for an animal to be able to know where various objects in its environment are.
 As a result, in mammals, there are a number of internal representations of signals that convey and update this kind of information.
-One such representation is found in parietal areas, particularly in lateral intraparietal cortex (LIP).
+One such representation is found in parietal areas, particularly in the lateral intraparietal cortex (LIP).
 For simplicity, let us consider the representation of only the horizontal position of an object in the environment.
-As a population, some neurons in this area encode and object's position over time.
+As a population, some neurons in this area encode an object's position over time.
 This representation can be understood as a scalar variable, whose units are degrees from midline (decoded alphabet), that is encoded into a series of neural spikes (encoded alphabet).
 Using the quantitative tools mentioned earlier, we can determine the relevant decoder.
 Once we have such a decoder, we can then estimate what the actual position of the object is given the neural spiking in this population.
-Thus we can determine precisely how well (or what aspects of) the original property (in this case the actual position) is represented by the neural population.
+Thus we can determine precisely how well (or what aspects of) the original property (in this case, the actual position) is represented by the neural population.
 We can then use this characterization to understand the role that the representation plays in the cognitive system as a whole.